-The Bananghilig deposit is currently undergoing review, interpretation and revised mineral resource and estimation in accordance with the guidelines of the recently adopted JORC Code 2012.
-Since there may be material changes to the mineral resources, due to changes in gold price, and so forth, the Company will not be reporting the project's mineral resources until the revised estimations have been completed and signed off by the independent Competent Persons.
+The Bananghilig deposit is currently undergoing review, re-interpretations and revised mineral resource estimation in accordance with the guidelines of the recently adopted JORC Code 2012.
 The revised mineral resources for Bananghilig are expected to be reported during the September 2014 quarter.

-Bananghilig Scoping & Pre-Feasibility Study1
+Bananghilig Scoping & Pre-Feasibility Study 1

-On 09 April 2013, the Company published the results of a first pass Scoping Study1 of the Bananghilig Gold Deposit.
+On 09 April 2013, the Company published the results of a first pass Scoping Study of the Bananghilig Gold Deposit.
 The Scoping Study was carried out and reported under the guidelines of the JORC Code 2004, therefore the results of the Scoping Study do not now necessarily comply with the requirements of the JORC Code 2012 and will not be reported henceforth.

-1 The Scoping Study referred to in the announcement dated 9 April 2013 was based on low-level technical and economic assessments of Indicated and Inferred Mineral Resources, as defined under the guidelines of JORC Code 2004, and is insufficient to support estimation of Ore Reserves or to provide assurance of an economic development case at this stage, or to provide certainty that the conclusions of the Scoping Study will be realised.
+The Scoping Study referred to in the announcement dated 09 April 2013 was based on low-level technical and economic assessments of Indicated and Inferred Mineral Resources, as defined under the guidelines of JORC Code 2004, and is insufficient to support estimation of Ore Reserves or to provide assurance of an economic development case at this stage, or to provide certainty that the conclusions of the Scoping Study will be realised.